-Pikes Peak Challenge Trail/Medical Staff are located at No Name Creek, Barr Camp, The A-Frame, Two-miles to go, One-mile to go, and at the base of the Sixteen Golden Stairs.
+Pikes Peak Challenge Trail/Medical Staff are located at No Name Creek, and Barr Camp.
 These staff members are there to assist you with medical issues and answer any questions about your ascent.

 Will there be water available on the trail?

 You need to start this hike with at least 2 liters of water with you!
-You must refill at Barr Camp.
-There will be bottled water at check in and again at the summit but our staff will not have bottled water at every check point.
+There will be bottled water at check in, but our staff will not have bottled water at every check point.
 We recommend a bladder hydration system.